 The high demand for corn on the Chinese market has led to a price hike of this product (chart left).
 In 2020, China imported about 18 million tons of corn, in 2021 it is expected to import about 26 million tons.
 Pete Meyer, chief analyst at S&P World Platts, estimates that Chinese imports will stabilize at around 30-32 million tons a year, and Michael Magdovitz, an analyst at Rabobanka, estimates that China will continue to import such quantities by 2030.

-Another significant factor is the reduction of areas sown with corn in China itself (chart bottom right).
+Another significant factor is the reduction of areas sown with corn in China itself.

 Serbia-China Protocols for agricultural products exports to China